aegis4ics/ssp21-cpp-mkdocs/docs/api/logging.md

 one of the `detach(..)` methods provided on the `Logger` class which will create a new logger pointing to the same handler, but with a possibly distinct name and log levels.

+!!! tip
+    All of the log levels used by the library are defined [here]({{base_doxygen_path}}/namespacessp21_1_1levels.html).

 It is also possible to adjust the log level at runtime for a particular logger using the `set_levels` method.
-You can see all of the log levels defined in the SSP21 library [here]({{base_doxygen_path}}/namespacessp21_1_1levels.html).

 In addition to the standard log levels, the library provides four special levels for logging raw and decoded protocol messages for diagnostic purposes.